DiegoDomingu3z/DiegoDomingu3z/README.md

 ### Hi there 👋

 My name is Diego Dominguez and I am currently a student at Boise State University and Boise CodeWorks.
-I have a strong background in leadership from being a Boise State Orientation Leader and current Chairman of Diversity & Inclusion of Pi Kappa Alpha at Boise State University.
+I have a strong background in leadership from being a Boise State Orientation Leader and current Chairman of Diversity & Inclusion of Pi Kappa Alpha  Fraternity at Boise State University.
 I am always trying to learn new things and have recently grasped a huge passion for coding!
 I love expressing myself through style and Software Development has just given me another way of expressing myself through the design of my projects.
 Although I haven't been in the software developing world too long I completely love the front end aspect of my projects.

 Pronouns: He/Him/His